Basement Bathroom

 Our St. Louis house isn’t exactly historic, but it’s not new either – see the full before and after photo tour of our Tudor home here.
 It’s old enough for plenty of maintenance troubles like leaky windows, rotting siding, and more.
 Can you see where this post is heading?

 A basement flood, that’s where.
-We replaced our original luxury vinyl flooring (thanks to the water damage and having to remove the bar area…they discontinued our previous flooring so we started over) We selected a beautiful new lvp that we are absolutely thrilled with.
+We replaced our original luxury vinyl flooring (thanks to the water damage and having to remove the bar area…they discontinued our previous flooring so we started over).

 To add warmth to an otherwise cold basement, we painted the walls in a warm color, Benjamin Moore Cloud White, to complement the Swiss Coffee walls throughout the rest of the basement.
 Choosing a slightly darker or lighter shade than an adjacent space adds depth and interest.